stockmouton/stockmouton.github.io/articles/inflation.md

 Buying them allows one to receive dividends (a redistribution of a part of profit to owner of shares) and to vote on some of the company strategic decision (like the proportion of dividends for example).

 The price of those share on the secondary market is mainly set by supply and demands.
 Investors decides to invest based on three criteria:

 - The financial value of the company
 - The debt of the company
-- The potential of the company.
+- The potential of the company (this is where speculation happens).

-Expectation in the company's performance is a key force which usually created heated debates.
-Also, the more the company is attractive the more its share price increase.
+Expectation in the company's performance is a key force which usually creates heated debates.
+Also, fame is also a factor: the more the company is attractive the more its share price increase.

 <sub>*Sidenote: sometime you hear about fundamental analysis to set the valuation of the company.
 From my point of view, this just gives us a lower bound: the measurable value of the company now.
 But it leaves out expectations, fame and everything else impacted by human emotions!*</sub>